 COPD develops slowly and usually worsens over time.
-In the early stages, the disease may have no symptoms.
-Early prevention and treatment can help avoid serious lung damage, respiratory problems, and even heart failure.
+In the early stages, someone with COPD may not experience any symptoms.
+Early prevention and treatment can help prevent serious lung damage, respiratory problems, and even heart failure.

 The first step is to recognize your personal risk factors for developing this disease.

-The main risk factor for COPD is smoking, which causes up to 90 percent of COPD deaths, according to the American Lung Association (ALA).
-Smokers are approximately 13 times more likely to die from the disease than those who have never smoked.
+The main risk factor for COPD is smoking.
+It causes up to 90 percent of COPD deaths, according to the American Lung Association (ALA).
+People who smoke are 13 times more likely to die from COPD than those who never smoked.

-While smoking is by far the principal risk factor for COPD, it isn’t the only one.
-Indoor and outdoor pollutants can also cause the condition when exposure is intense or prolonged.
+Smoking is the principal risk factor for COPD, but it isn’t the only one.
+Indoor and outdoor pollutants can cause the condition when exposure is intense or prolonged.
 Indoor air pollution includes particulate matter from the smoke of solid fuel used for cooking and heating.
 Examples include poorly ventilated wood stoves, burning biomass or coal, or cooking with fire.

-Exposure to heavy amounts of environmental pollution is another risk factor.
-Indoor air quality plays a large role in the progression of COPD in developing countries.
-But urban air pollution—such as traffic and combustion-related pollution—poses a greater health risk worldwide.
+Exposure to environmental pollution is another risk factor.
+Indoor air quality plays a role in the progression of COPD in developing countries.
+But urban air pollution like traffic and combustion-related pollution poses a greater health risk worldwide.

-Long-term exposure to industrial dust, chemicals, and gases can irritate and inflame the airways and lungs, increasing your chance of COPD.
-People in professions that deal with frequent exposure to dust and chemical vapors, such as coal miners, grain handlers, and metal molders, have a greater likelihood of developing the disease.
+Long-term exposure to industrial dust, chemicals, and gases can irritate and inflame the airways and lungs.
+This increases your risk of developing COPD.
+People exposed to dust and chemical vapors, such as coal miners, grain handlers, and metal molders, have a greater likelihood of developing COPD.
 One survey in the United States found that the fraction of COPD attributed to work was estimated at 19.2 percent overall, and 31.1 percent among those who had never smoked.

-COPD is most common in people at least 40 years old who have a history of smoking.
+COPD is most common in people at least 40 years of age who have a history of smoking.
 Incidence increases with age.
-Though there is nothing you can do about your age, you can take steps to stay healthy.
+There is nothing you can do about your age, but you can take steps to stay healthy.
 If you have risk factors for COPD, it’s important to discuss them with your doctor.